Internet Sites

 productive.

-There is a complete description of the Manila American Cemetery and Memorial
+with or without photos).
+This booklet is worth the download time - it includes a complete description of the Manila American Cemetery and Memorial

 including photos, drawings and the text of inscriptions.